 Verify (and Remediate)

-The verify phase is where the migration engineer accounts for any issues/errors found in the log output from the migrate phase and ensures that all content can be accounted for.
-Typically, content count from Jive is compared against the content count of what was uploaded into SharePoint to ensure there is nothing missing.
+The verify phase is where the migration engineer accounts for any issues/errors found in the log output from the migrate phase.
+They also ensure that all content can be accounted for.
+Typically, content count from Jive is compared against the content count of what was uploaded into SharePoint.
+This is to ensure there is nothing missing.
 See Step 7 for more details.

 POC and Pilot Migration